This actually happened a couple of weeks ago. Some random lady condemned me to eternal damnation.

 So your god has judged me, and condemned me to an eternity of damnation.
 Good for you, hope that makes you feel fecking awesome.

 Burning for eternity.
 Is this the torment of all non-believers?

 The possibility is so terrible, so awful, that I’d recoil at the thought if I wasn’t so damn sensible.
 How can mortal souls deserve such eternal penitence?
 What vast crime did I commit through the mere act of living my life by my rules?
 Have we all been personally consigned to this fate?
 By some so-called god, cruel in judgement, devoid of mercy?

 That idea consumes me with rage and indignation.
 What god (or goddess) dares to presume the right to judge me?
-That is arrogance too vast to have been fucking earned in any way.
+That is arrogance too vast to have been fecking earned in any way.

 I shall burn in hell, shall I?
 Try it, and whoever you are, I will find you.
 I swear it.
 I will find you and I will cut you down.
 Humble you.
 Down to your knees.
 How dare you!

-How dare you fucking judge anyone, when you completely hide your face?
+How dare you fecking judge anyone, when you completely hide your face?
 When you strip away all possible truth of your existence?
 Your wilful presence?